4/29/2025

 President and Chief Executive Officer

-Well, the comments that we made was we had, you know, single-digit growth in our region, polio business in North America and Europe and that we believe there is a staff that is still, you know, constrained demand because of the uncertainties in the market because of the high interest rate environment.
-So we believe that there is a lot of pent-up demand in this industry and this end market and we haven't seen the full potential of it and hopefully with more certainty and lower interest rates in the future, that's where we will see this business growing faster like it did in the last, you know, if you think of the last 10 to 20 years, this business grew high single-digit, the markets grew high single-digit and we are not seeing the markets growing high single-digit now.
-So that will take some time to go back to those levels.
+No, the comments that we made was we had, you know, single-digit growth in our region polio business in North America and Europe, and that we believe there is still, you know, constrained demand because of the uncertainties in the market because of the high interest rate environment.
+So we believe there is a lot of pent-up demand in this industry and this end market, And we haven't seen the full potential of it.
+And hopefully with more certainty and lower interest rates in the future, that's where we will see this business growing faster like it did in the last, you know, if you think of the last 10 to 20 years, this business grew high single digits.
+The markets grew high single digits.
+And we are not seeing the markets growing high single digits now.
+That will take some time to go back to those levels.

 speaker